Shower panel collections would best fit you

-Whether you’re a homeowner who likes to do things yourself or an experienced tradesman, you’ll find that PVC wall panelling is the easiest cladding to install.
-It’s quick, requires minimal effort, and there’s no dust and mess like you’d get with tiling or traditional wooden panelling.
-This article is going to provide you with an easy step by step guide to fit bathroom wall panels directly to your partition or to surfaces like tiles.
+Whether you’re a homeowner who likes to do things yourself or an experienced tradesman, you’ll find that is the easiest to install.
+It’s quick, requires minimal effort, and there’s no dust and mess like you’d expect with tiling or traditional wooden .
+This article is going to provide you with an easy step by step guide to directly to your partition and surfaces like tiles.

 Installing Panels using wooden strips.

-Use self-driving screws to attach the panels to the wooden strips or wall frame.
+Use self-driving screws to attach the panels to the wooden strips or frame.
 Drive the screws into the inner (tongue) edge, so that they are hidden when you slot the next panel using the tongue and grooves.

-For a perfect finish in corners, we would recommend using proper corner trim to give you a professional finish.
+For a perfect finish in corners, we would recommend using proper trim to give you a professional finish.

-You do this at your own risk and obviously need to take great care when using a heat gun.
+Using a heat gun comes with it’s own risks and you will need to take great care when using a heat gun.
 We also take no responsibility or accept no liability as your panels aren’t designed for this.
-However, if this is part of the architecture of your home, then we wanted to make you aware that others have done this and to find out more search for there videos online.
+However, if this is part of the architecture of your home, then we wanted to make you are aware that others have successfully done this.
+To find out more search for the videos online.

 Applying PVC panels directly to a wall.

-You should use internal and ceiling profiles when installing PVC panels to a flat wall.
+You should use internal and profiles when installing uPVC panels to a flat .
 These are designed to allow the boards to slot into position with a neat and flush finish.
-If you choose not to use these profiles, you can use a silicone sealer to seal gaps where the corners meet and ceiling mouldings.
+If you choose not to use these profiles, you can use a to seal gaps where the corners meet and mouldings.